Department of the Environment and Heritage, 2006

 - great white shark, grey nurse shark, whale shark

-- subantarctic fur seal and southern elephant seal
+- subantarctic and southern elephant seals

 - marine turtles